 (a) The owner or operator of a source of volatile organic compounds subject to this rule shall maintain records of all certification testing and repairs.
 The records must identify the gasoline tank truck, vapor collection system, or vapor control system; the date of the test or repair; and if applicable, the type of repair and the date of retest.
 The records must be maintained in a legible, readily available condition for at least two years after the date of testing or repair was completed;

-(b) Copies of all records and reports under subsection (4)(a) of this rule shall be submitted to the Department within 30 days of certification testing.
+(b) Copies of all records and reports under subsection (4)(a) of this rule shall be submitted to DEQ within 30 days of certification testing.

 (c) Persons applying for a permit required by this rule shall at the time of application pay a fee of $25.